 He Whare Hono ō Tūwharetoa was born from a moemoeā (vision) to create a space that reflects the collective aspirations of Ngāti Tūwharetoa whānau.
 It is a place where governance, partnership, and community engagement come alive, showcasing Tūwharetoa leadership and commitment to a prosperous future.

-This building is not just about bricks and mortar—it is a living expression of our connection to our whenua, taiao, cultural heritage, and shared goals for economic and social growth.
+This building is a living expression of our connection to our whenua, taiao, cultural heritage, and shared goals for economic and social growth.
 It is a space where the past, present, and future intersect, honouring the wisdom of our tūpuna while paving the way for our uri whakatupu (future generations).

 What makes He Whare Hono ō Tūwharetoa unique?